openpreserve/format-corpus/README.markdown

 * Variable-location regexes are not handled correctly.
 * When adding taxonomy terms, also add a description 'Files with extension xxx', 'MIME Type [link to IANA page e.g. http://www.iana.org/assignments/media-types/application/ and http://www.iana.org/assignments/media-types/application/pdf]'.
 * Also, add [none] and [unknown] taxonomy entries to distinguish the two cases?
+* Fields should be validated wherever possible, using http://drupal.org/project/validation_api or rather http://drupal.org/project/covert_fields
-* Used domd/format/[title-raw] for format aliases, but switch to domd/pronom/[field_puid-raw] for demonstration purposes.
+* Used domd/format/[title-raw] for format aliases, but switched to domd/pronom/[field_puid-raw] for demonstration purposes.
 Note that needed to allow slashes to remain in order for this to work as expected.

 Issues
 ------